Discussion papers 2018

 All PDF files open in a new window.

-Agénor, P-R., Pengfei, J., (2017).
-'Macroprudential Policy Coordination in a Currency Union', Centre for Growth and Business Cycle Research Discussion Paper Series, University of Manchester, No. 235.
+Agénor, P-R., (2018).
+'A Theory of Social Norms, Women's Time Allocation, and Gender Inequality in the Process of Development', Centre for Growth and Business Cycle Research Discussion Paper Series, University of Manchester, No. 237.

 Download PDF (741KB)